 Hiking benefits my health, psyche and spiritual connection.
 These positive influences are what motivate me to introduce others to the outdoors.
 I have been guiding hikes on trail since 2011.

 A graduate of the Chestnut School of Herbal Medicine (Asheville, NC 2010), I hold a certificate in herbal medicine, plant identification, and medicine-making.

 My experience with the plants is hands-on.
 My long hikes have further served in my study of the plants.
 On my long hikes, I foraged incorporating wild plants into my backcountry meals and utilizing the plants for medicinal needs.
 I am continually expanding my knowledge of the plants through further study.

 Through my herbal practice I strive to educate and empower others to look to the natural world for sustenance and healing.
 I have shared my knowledge in classrooms, destination resorts and tiny herb shops, and of course on the trail and in the woods.

-My time on the trail has culminated in two books about foraging:
+My time on the trail has culminated in three books:

 A Guide to the Edible and Medicinal Plants of the Mountains to Sea Trail (2014)